typpo/autoreload/README.md

 autoreload
 ==========

 This is an easy-to-use command-line "automatic reload" or "live reload" script for developers.
 It tells your browser to reload when files have changed.
+It's based on [connect-autoreload](https://github.com/typpo/connect-autoreload).

 Installation: